typelevel/doobie/doc/src/main/tut/05-Parameterized.md

 title: Parameterized Queries
 ---

-In this short chapter we learn how to construct parameterized queries, and introduce the `Composite` typeclass.
+In this chapter we learn how to construct parameterized queries, and introduce the `Composite` typeclass.

 ### Setting Up